 Hard Braking Events per 1,000 miles: 15.5

 Although Seattle has far less population density than Atlanta, driving in Seattle is practically just as bad.
-Seattle drivers usually go about 7.1 years in between accidents -- which makes drivers 40.4 percent more likely to experience a collision than average.
-And in addition to frequently wet conditions, traffic, new construction, and increased growth in the city mean that Seattle driving is likely to get worse before it gets better.
+Seattle drivers usually go about 7.1 years between accidents, making drivers 40.4 percent more likely to experience a collision than average.
+And in addition to frequently wet conditions, traffic, new construction, and increased city growth mean that Seattle driving is likely to worsen before it gets better.

 Population Density: 184